acrolinx/secure-tunnel/README.md

 ## Development

-This section is only relevant to you if you want to contribute to Acrolinx Secure Tunnel or want to adjust it to your needs.
+This section is only relevant to you if you want to contribute to the Acrolinx Secure Tunnel or want to adjust it to your needs.

 And when you're done with your changes, please consider contributing your changes back.
 We're already looking forward to reviewing them and